Online Quote Call Now

 • Can be custom made

-• Pliable – even though it’s shape can deform, they can be easily corrected with little damage
+• Pliable – Even though its shape can deform, it can be easily corrected with little damage

 What are the disadvantages of plastic oil storage tanks?

-• It’s inevitable that it will absorb some of the fuel which can reduce the integrity of the tank, decreasing the prospect of recycling
+• Absorption – It will inevitably absorb some of the fuel which can reduce the integrity of the tank, decreasing the prospect of recycling

-• It’s limited on how big it can be made before the integrity is affected
+• Size – It’s limited on how big it can be made before the integrity is affected

 Metal oil storage tanks

-A metal tank must comply to OFTEC standard OFS T200 or British Standard 799-5 and ideally, be stored above ground.
+A metal tank must comply with OFTEC standard OFS T200 or British Standard 799-5 and ideally, be stored above ground.

 What are the advantages of metal tanks?